March 12, 2026 (3mo ago)

 }'

-Most deployment platforms support between 5 and 20 webhook endpoints per project.
-Temps allows up to 10 endpoints per application, each subscribing to different event types.
-If you need more, consider routing through a single receiver that fans out to multiple services -- this also simplifies signature management and gives you centralized logging.
-According to Postman's State of APIs report, the median enterprise manages 15-25 webhook integrations across their toolchain.
+Temps allows up to 10 webhook endpoints per application, each subscribing to different event types.
+If you need to fan out to more systems, route through a single aggregator receiver that dispatches to multiple destinations — this also centralizes your signature verification and delivery logging.

-Yes, but be careful.
-You can build a receiver that watches for deploy.live events, runs automated smoke tests against the new deployment URL, and calls the rollback API if the tests fail.
-The risk is false positives -- a slow response during a cold start could trigger a rollback of a perfectly healthy deployment.
-According to DORA's research, teams with automated rollback capabilities recover from failures 96x faster than those without.
-Start with alerting, then graduate to automated rollbacks once you trust your smoke tests.
+Yes, but be careful with false positives.
+Build a receiver that watches for deployment.succeeded events, runs smoke tests against the new deployment URL, and calls the Temps rollback API if the tests fail.
+A slow response during a cold start could trigger a rollback of a healthy container.
+Start with alerting and graduate to automated rollbacks once you trust your smoke tests.

-Use a tunneling tool like ngrok or Cloudflare Tunnel to expose your local receiver to the internet.
-Register the tunnel URL as your webhook endpoint, trigger a deployment, and watch the events arrive in real time.
-For unit testing, save example payloads from your platform's delivery logs and replay them against your receiver with a tool like curl or a test framework.
-Always test signature verification separately -- it's the part most likely to break when you change how you parse the request body.
+Use a tunneling tool like ngrok or Cloudflare Tunnel to expose your local receiver to the public internet.
+Register the tunnel URL in your Temps webhook configuration, push a commit, and watch the events arrive.
+For unit testing, capture example payloads from Temps's delivery logs and replay them with curl.
+Always test signature verification separately against raw body bytes — it's the part most likely to break when you change how you parse the request.